 Tip: Vary your training by using both high and low rep ranges to increase muscle size

 Training for increasing strength can refer to absolute strength (the max amount of external load that can be lifted) or relative strength (total amount of weight lifted relative to bodyweight).
+The main benefit of increasing muscular strength is improved athletic performance, this is especially true in sports where strength is a key determinant of success.
+Stronger muscles can perform movements like lifting, pushing, and pulling with greater efficiency.
+Additionally, increased muscular strength can lead to an increase in joint stability and reduce one’s risk of injury.
 This style of training is popular with strongman and powerlifters looking to increase their absolute strength.
 Other types of athletes will also commonly incorporate a strength phase in their training routine as well to improve their relative strength.

 While it is possible to increase strength by doing low load, high rep training, the consensus is that high load, low rep training is most effective for increasing strength.
 [1,2,3,4,7]

 Tip: If you want to increase absolute strength focus on training with lower reps and (relatively) heavier weights